Are you stuck in a decorating rut? Take the quiz! Plus 7 steps to try something new without taking you totally out of your comfort zone!

 It happens to all of us – the dreaded decorating rut.
 We keep decorating as usual, doing what we’ve always done because well…that’s what we’ve always done!
 But the truth is, we change and grow as people every day.
-Every single life experience changes us in some way or another and if we continue to evolve and our spaces don’t, then one day, we’ll wake up and realize that our homes no longer looks or feels like “us”.
+Every single life experience changes us in some way or another and if we continue to evolve and our spaces don’t, then one day, we’ll wake up and realize that our homes no longer look or feel like “us”.

-How You Know You’re In a Rut
+How You Know You’re In a Decorating Rut